frdel/agent-zero/README.md

 ## Nice features to have
 - Output is very clean, colorful, and readable; nothing is hidden.
+- The same colorful output you see in the terminal is automatically saved to HTML file in **logs/** folder for every session.
 - Agent output is streamed in real-time, allowing the user to read along and intervene at any time.
 - No coding is required, only prompting and communication skills.
 - With a solid system prompt, the framework is reliable even with small models, including precise tool usage.